The highs and lows of margin loans

 investors when making a margin call.
 Read about the new margin lending requirements.

-Use our calculator to help you understand the risks of a margin
+Understand the risks of a margin loan.

 Margin loan calculator